Azure/bicep/docs/spec/resource-scopes.md

 output childProp string = myChild.properties.someProp
 ```

-In this case, referencing the child resource works the same as referencing the parent.
+Referencing the child resource symbolic name works the same as referencing the parent.

-**Note:** the `name` property rules are different than ARM Templates, which requires concatenating the parent and child name together.
+**Note:** the `name` property rules are different than ARM Templates, which requires concatenating the parent and child name together separated by `/`.

+Alternatively, you can use the [nested resource syntax](./resources.md#resource-nesting) to declare child resources.

 ## Allowed combinations of scopes